 Sphero BB-8 App-Enabled Droid has something unlike any other robot – an adaptive personality that changes as you play.
 Based on your interactions, BB-8 will show a range of expressions and even perk up when you give voice commands.
 Kids can program it using the app, watch it explore autonomously.
 They can even create and view holographic recordings.

 For more resources for kids to learn computer coding and programming, visit the Best Learning Tools for Kids to Learn Computer Coding.
+You will also want to read 5 Crucial Coding Skills You can Teach Kids at Home, without a Computer.
+You can find the download link to a free coding game in that post too.

 As mentioned earlier in the beginning of this post, for young children, you can help them learn coding without a computer.